Blog

 1. The Vagus Nerve: The Biological Alarm Bell

-For a feline, extreme nausea is a terrifying, highly disorienting sensation.
-Just before the physical act of vomiting begins, your cat experiences a colossal rush of saliva filling their mouth (designed to protect their tooth enamel from stomach acid) and a confusing, sick feeling in their abdomen.
+For a cat, extreme nausea is disorienting.
+Just before vomiting begins, they experience a rush of saliva filling their mouth (designed to protect tooth enamel from stomach acid) and a sick, unsettled feeling in their abdomen.

-2. Pleading for Herd Protection
+2. Pleading for Protection

 3. The Type of Vomit Matters